nomcomm/IndependentStudy_NolanJahn/README.md

 =======================================

 This repository was created to keep track of  Nolan Jahn's Independent Study in the Lab in SS2017 at Michigan State University.
+The main purpose was to learn how to reconstruct a 3D image of a brain from a T1 MRI scan of a head, using FreeSurfer software.
+The surface image, then was imported into a modeling software, in this case MeshLab, to be prepared for 3D printing.
+The model was brought to the Michigan State University Library, to be printed at thier Make Centeral 3D printing station.
-The main purpose was to learn how to extract brains Then we were joined by Eric Novotny and moved into VR It went so great we were even able to go to charisma.... and print out.....
+Then we were joined by Eric Novotny and moved into virtual reality.
+MSU Communication Department's Charisma Lab, which features HTC Vive VR system.

 Documentation
 -------------

 A good tutorial to learn git is: https://try.github.io

-### Step 1: Segmenting the brain
+### Step 1: Reconstucting the brain
 Text goes here
 Here is the short description
 Here is the entire [tutorial](https://github.com/nomcomm/IndependentStudy_NolanJahn/blob/master/3d_printing/3D_print.md)